 - What Are The Regime Fees? (oftentimes referred to as HOA fees).
 If you haven’t read the article written in the links above I suggest you go back and familiarize yourself with what regime fees are and their function.
 The monthly dues are a collection of monies used to help pay for things necessary for the HOA / Community to function properly.
 Lastly, the amenities.
 I think it’s probably obvious the nicer & more amenities your community has the higher the regime fees.
+Just because your fees are one amount now, does not guarantee they will remain that, in fact I can promise you they will eventually increase.
+Insurance costs almost never decrease so as you can guess your regime fees are guaranteed to as well.

 - Insurances – This is important primarily to understand why you will likely think the regime fees are expensive.
 Most condo developments in Myrtle Beach will have the exterior insurance costs built into your regime (HOA dues) fees.
 So you won’t have to pay homeowners insurance like you are accustomed to with your standard detached house.
 However, if you’re moving from one of the hot spots that love Myrtle Beach like Michiganders, New Jersey, New York, Ohio, and the like, you now have to take hurricanes and flooding into consideration.
 And that insurance isn’t cheap.
 The HOA will have to have hurricane (also known in SC as wind & hail), traditional hazard (fire usually), and flood insurances.
 Hopefully, now you understand why your regime fees will easily be $400 to $1500 a month (depending on what condo development) you own.
 Then there is an HO-6 policy, which is a small interior (walls in) policy you’ll have to get usually only about $400 a year or less.

 - Property Management – If you’re like a lot of America you’ve maybe only lived in a house that’s not in an HOA and so you’ve never experienced life with a property manager.
 There are about 10 large property management real estate companies in the Pee Dee / Myrtle Beach area that service that area including Pawley’s Island, Surfside, North Myrtle, Garden City, Murrells Inlet, and surrounding towns.
-There are more companies than that, but really only a handful of large and capable firms that do it full time.
+There are more companies than that, but really only a handful of large and capable firms do it full-time.
 Is having a property management company absolutely necessary?
 No, but then someone will have to act as fiduciary, treasury, maintenance crew, and the like.
 You’ll find that no one wants to manage all that especially when it comes to a few hundred condo units and common areas.
 So that’s why real estate property management companies are so vital.
 However, they don’t come free, so also built into your regime fees is the cost for them to manage the community.
-Usually, at closing, you’ll have to pay a small initial fee to them, and the rest will be part of your dues.
+Usually, at closing, you’ll have to pay a small initial fee to them (called a transfer fee), and the rest will be part of your dues.

 - No Efficiency Units Allowed – Why is this important?
 This matters because traditional lenders and banks will not normally offer mortgages on efficiency units nor even lend if the development community even has them regardless if you’re buying a 1,2, or 3 bedrooms.
 FHA, Fannie Mae, and the VA all have different rules for this situation.